dojo/docs/dojo/index.rst

 * Styles (:ref:`dojo/dom-style <dojo/dom-style>`) **STUB**

   This module defines the core dojo DOM style API.
+The convention for the return variable for this module is ``domStyle``.

   * :ref:`dojo.style <dojo/style>`